dverdonschot/nixos-wsl-dev-environment/README.md

 nix-env -i git vim
 ```

-In case of problems make sure to check if /etc/resolv.conf is configured to a working DNS.
+In case of problems make sure to check if /etc/resolv.conf is configured to a working DNS (1.1.1.1).

 ## Configure home-manager repo